 Students who consider a thesis should assess their ability to analyze and integrate technical information, confidently manage abstract concepts and thinking, and comfortably write clinically and professionally.
 The student should then meet with their academic advisor to discuss and receive counsel regarding their ability to complete a thesis, taking into consideration time commitment, flexibility, and time management skills, and the student's evaluation of the components listed above.
 Upon commitment to the thesis option, the student must obtain permission from the academic faculty member who will serve as the thesis advisor.
 This permission must be obtained before enrolling in thesis credits.
 The thesis advisor may require the preparation of a written proposal prior to granting approval to complete the intended thesis.
-This proposal would be an opportunity to clearly define the area of inquiry, as well as demonstrate the student's commitment to the thesis option, the student must obtain permission from the thesis director and petition the School of Graduate Studies to convert thesis credits to Independent Study/Masters Paper credits and take an elective course.
+This proposal would be an opportunity to clearly define the area of inquiry, as well as demonstrate the student's commitment to the thesis process.
+In the event that a student who has a thesis in progress decides to change to the non-thesis option, the student must obtain permission from the thesis director and petition the School of Graduate Studies to convert thesis credits to Independent Study/Masters Paper credits and take an elective course.